 There is a second way to use this popup.
 Instead of triggering it on inactive time interval, we will use an active time interval.
 This means if the user has been ACTIVE on the site AND has seen a few different pages, he has invested his time in the brand.
 If a popup at this time shows a product or service of his interest, getting him to convert would be quite easy.

 Chances are this particular popup will generate a much better conversion rate.
-The new content must precisely match the content user is currently reading; it should be directly related.

 Going with the same example above, if this was an entry popup, the user might not even read the article.
 We would not even let his interest in the content develop.
-Besides, entry popups disrupt the reader experience.
+Besides, entry popups disrupt the reader's experience.
 He could close the webpage out of annoyance and would never access the article.